energywebfoundation/ocn-node/README.md

 to `https://server.example.com/ocpi/2.2/sender/locations`.
 Be sure to include the protocol so that connected platforms can correctly parse the endpoints provided.

+On startup, the OCN client will ensure that the public URL set is reachable.
+Additionally, there is different behaviour within this check depending on which mode the client is running in.
+See section 1.5 for more details.

 #### 1.2.
 Connecting to a Database

 The `dev` properties connects the node to an in-memory database, which will not persist data across node restarts.